Southland Conference: Southland Conference Television Network

 The Conference began its own syndicated broadcast entity in 2008, the Southland Conference Television Network.
 It aired in over 25 markets in the league's four-state region, plus on national networks such as Fox College Sports, ESPN GamePlan, and ESPN3.
 In 2008-09, the network featured 35 broadcasts, and over 30 in each of the next four seasons.

 For 2013 and 2014, the syndicated network was restricted to only regular season football games.
 The remainder of the schedule was available on ESPN3 or regional sports networks, including regular season and tournament basketball as well as championships in soccer, volleyball, softball and baseball.
 ESPN3 also carried an exclusive package of football games beyond the syndicated network's schedule.

 SLCTV dissolved on July 1, 2015.
 Beginning with the 2015–16 school year, the Southland Conference entered into an agreement with the American Sports Network to syndicate and televise selected games, while also continuing its association with ESPN3.
-A separate deal will allow for Louisiana-based Cox Sports Television to air select games.
+A separate deal allowed Louisiana-based Cox Sports Television to air select games.

 After ASN folded following the 2016–17 academic year, the Southland announced a television agreement with Eleven Sports.
 During 2017-18, conference-controlled games aired on ESPN3, Eleven Sports, Fox Sports Southwest and Cox Sports Television.
 For 2018-19, ESPN productions began to be split between ESPN3 and ESPN+ platforms.
 On October 8, 2020, the Southland Conference announced a multi-year extension through the 2024–25 academic year as well as an expansion of its media rights agreement with ESPN.